Mhaug80/Getting-Started-with-Titanic/README.md

 # Getting-Started-with-Titanic
 Kaggle compition
-First submission to the Kaggle compition for the Titanic data set
+First submission to the Kaggle competition for the Titanic data set